cliffhall/node-multi-server-chat/README.md

 # node-multi-server-chat

+## What is this?
 A multi-server chat example built with Node.js and Socket.io.

 Simple Node-based chat server examples abound on GitHub.
-This one takes it to the next level: **multi-server support**.

 Single-endpoint examples are great for learning the basics of socket communications with Node, but there's only so much traffic one server can handle.
 In short, it won't scale.

+## Mesh Topology
 With this server, any number of instances can be launched on different IP/Port combinations and they will establish and maintain connections to each other.

+After a server instance connects to a peer, it sends a list of its users and the number of connections that user currently has open.
+Subsequently, when users connect and disconnect, the server instance updates all its peers about that user's connection status.

-When an instance receives a message for a user it doesn't know, it will forward it to all its peers.
+When an instance receives a message for a user it doesn't know, it will forward it to any peers known to have a connection to that user.

-Also, since a user could be connected to multiple server instances with separate clients, the message is also forwarded to peers.
+Also, since a user could be connected to multiple server instances with separate clients, even if the user was connected to the server instance and sent the message, the message will  also forwarded to any peers known to have a connection to that user.

-## TODO
-In the current implementation, instances have no idea which users are connected to their peers.
-This means there is too much chattiness between peers.
-Basically every message goes out to every server, defeating the purpose of multiple server instances.

-The coming fix will add to the peer-to-peer protocol a message that says when a user connects or disconnects.
-So all peers will be aware of each other's users, and messages will only be forwarded to servers where the recipient has a connection.
-Also, on a peer reconnect, a user list will be sent.
+Since every server instance knows the users connected to all its peers, no database is required, to track where users are connected, a common bottleneck with Star Topology systems.

 ## Setup